gstavrakis/Digital_Electronics2/Lab3.md

 ### GPIO library

 1.
-   * Function declaration
+   * Function declaration/n
      Function declaration is a prototype where we can define the function name and type and its parameters without a function body.
-   * Function definition
+   * Function definition/n
      In function definition where we can define the function name and type and its parameters with a function body.